 Background

-Paul-Gordon, a US citizen, spent the first eighteen years of his life in French-speaking West Africa, in Senegal.
-He studied at Wheaton College in the USA, at Chichester Theological Seminary (Church of England institution) in West Sussex, England and at the Alliance Française in Paris, France.
+Paul, a US citizen, spent the first eighteen years of his life in French-speaking West Africa, in Senegal.
+He studied at Wheaton College in the USA, at Chichester Theological College (an Anglican institution) in West Sussex, England and at the Alliance Française in Paris, France.

 He is a direct descendant of Samuel Jordan, the early English settler and Ancient Planter of Jamestown.
-Paul-Gordon is also of Irish (Celtic) descent.
+Paul is also of Irish (Celtic) descent.